ginabethrussell/tinysitelab/README.md

 # Tiny Site Lab

 Lightweight web tools for people on a mission.
-Built small.
+Built with purpose.
+Small by design.
 Made to matter.

 Tiny Site Lab is a personal portfolio and services site built with [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/), and deployed with [Vercel](https://vercel.com/).
 It showcases project offerings for creatives, small teams, and community-focused work.